The Most Popular Types Of Roof Trusses And Their Uses

 Attic

 People use attic roof trusses when they want to utilize the roof area of their homes to add space and room.
 Attics are usually used for storage or as bedrooms.
-Some individuals also refer to this type of roof truss as the “room in roof” truss because it provides lots of living space.
+Some individuals also call this type of roof truss the “room in roof” truss because it provides lots of living space.

-Attic trusses are becoming more common in households as it is a convenient way of adding more living space without having to go through rearrange your whole building plan.
+Attic trusses are becoming more common in households as they are a convenient way of adding more living space without having to go through rearranging your whole building plan.

 Scissor